binaris/dev-docs-content/getting_started/running-locally.md

 **2. Edit your code**

-Now that you have your code on your machine, you can edit and run it in the same awesome way you would with any other [create-react-app](https://create-react-app.dev/) web application.
+Now that you have the app on your machine, you can edit and run it in the same awesome way you would with any other [create-react-app](https://create-react-app.dev/) web application.
 In addition to the src/ folder that react provides for your frontend code, you will notice that reshuffle adds a backend/ folder to edit and manage your backend code.
 You will also be provided with a local database, so you can test and build your full-stack app locally.
 Read more on the Reshuffle programming model [here](https://dev.reshuffle.app/hello-reshuffle).

-Once you run npm start, Reshuffle will run a local process that will mimic the backend code and database functionality.
+Once you run `npm start`, Reshuffle will run a local process that will mimic the backend code and database functionality.
 You will be able to save data locally and use the [Reshuffle API](https://dev-docs.reshuffle.com/) in the same manner you would in the cloud.
 If you run into issues please reach out to us on the [Discord](https://discordapp.com/invite/M8CC5hy) channel.

 Once you are happy with your app, you can deploy it back to your Reshuffle live app.
 We will talk about that in the [next section](https://dev.reshuffle.app/deploying-to-reshuffle).